isabellacratem/friendship_is_magic/README.md

 How to compile:
-what files need to be included...
+This code will compile with the g++ command.
+The only file that needs to be included in the working directory with the file is a text file named
+"netlist.txt".
+If there are any errors running the code, double check that the file name matches what is being called in main.

 How to execute/run:
-expected outputs
+After compiling the code, the program should run in its entirety when called.
+The results of the program (voltages, potentials, and currents) will be found in a text file named "output.txt" which will be created in the same directory.
+We have included print statements throughout the code as well to showcase some of the inner workings of the algorithm as it is run.
+However, these can easily be commented out if desired.

 Bonus: Yes, our group have attempted the bonus points.
-Our big matrix is a sparse matrix with full combination of each small matrix, with 0 matrix included.
+Our big matrix is a sparse matrix with full combination of each small matrix, with the 0 matrix included.
 We performed Gaussian Elimation and back substitution to achieve the final answer as mentioned by the TA.
-We also generate the big matrix to the sparse (row, col, value) for mat, saving memory, we also performed Gaussian Elimation and back substitution with the sparse triplets matrix.
+We also generated the big matrix to the sparse (row, col, value) for mat, saving memory, we also performed Gaussian Elimation and back substitution with the sparse triplets matrix.

 Steps/Functions in the Code
 - readFile will take in the provided text file and the circuitData struct.
-It will return circuitData with the nessesary data extracted from the text file.
+It will return circuitData with the nessesary data extracted from a text file in the same directory.

 - processData will take in the circuitData struct containing information from the text file and sort it to be used within the system.
 It will return circuitData.